socalit/-lenovo-wifi-whitelist-remover/README.md

 - Patches your dumped BIOS to remove the Wi-Fi whitelist
 - Signs the modified BIOS using ThinkPad RSA keys
-- Flashes the patched BIOS back using CH341A + SOIC8 clip
+- Flashes the patched BIOS back using CH341A + SOIC8 clip - Amazon afiliet link: https://amzn.to/4j7jXC2
 - Provides a **Restore Option** in case of failure

 ---